microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 **✍️ Do in Purview:**

 Follow the steps in this tutorial to set up a data quality alert: [Set up a data quality alert](https://learn.microsoft.com/purview/how-to-data-quality-notifications#set-data-quality-alerts).

+---

+**⏸️ Reflection:** This was a long lab with a lot of detailed information to take in and put into practice.
+Take a moment to review the Data Quality Checklist from the start of this lab and discuss with the group:

+- How do you think the Data Quality capability in Purview will help your organization?
+- What are some of the challenges you foresee in maintaining data quality as the business evolves?
+- Do you have an existing process for reviewing and remediating data quality issues?

+The next lab will focus on Health Management Actions; reviewing, and remediating Data quality issues and Data estate health issues.

 👉 [Continue: Lab 10](./Lab-10%20-%20Health%20Management%20Actions.md)